xKDR/Survey.jl/README.md

  Time  (mean ± σ):   89.447 μs ± 235.344 μs  ┊ GC (mean ± σ):  8.48% ±  3.19%
  ```

- **The median time is about 1718 times lower in Julia as compared to R.**
+The julia code is about 1718 times faster than R.

-# Strategic goals
+## Strategic goals

 We want to implement all the features provided by the [Survey package in R](https://cran.r-project.org/web/packages/survey/index.html)

 The [milestones](https://github.com/xKDR/Survey.jl/milestones) sections of the repository contains a list of features that contributors can implement in the short-term.

-# Support
+## Support

 We gratefully acknowledge the JuliaLab at MIT for financial support for this project.